Are you thinking about adoption?

 Adoption is defined as when a child legally becomes a member of a new family and has one or two new parents.
 Once a Court has made an Adoption Order, the child becomes a full member of the adoptive family, and the birth parents no longer have any parental rights and responsibilities for their child.

 If you are thinking about adoption then you should contact us immediately for some advice.
-We can talk you through the process, assist with any form filing exercises and support you through every step of the way.
+Our child law solicitors can talk you through the process, assist with any form filing exercises and support you through every step of the way.

 Types of Adoption